django-hurricane/django-hurricane/docs/usage.rst

 **Example AMQP Consumer**

-Please see this example implementation of a useless AMQP handler:
+Implementation of a basic AMQP handler with no functionality:

 .. code-block:: python
    :emphasize-lines: 3,5